-Inclusion Principles
+INCLUSION PRINCIPLES

-- Staff at St. Andrew's CE Primary School value pupils of different abilities and support Inclusion. - Within the school, staff and pupils will be constantly involved in the best ways to support all pupils' needs.
-There is flexibility in approach in order to find the best placement for each child. - Within each class, teaching and learning styles and organisation will be flexible to ensure effective learning.
-Grouping to support children identified with additional needs will be part of this process. - The school works in partnership with families by ensuring that all lines of communication are kept open through regular updates and review meetings. - We work effectively with other agencies engaged in supporting the children and their families. - We recognise that all pupils have the right to be involved in decision making and exercising choice.
-We ensure that children are involved in self review and inform parents at each stage. - Where appropriate, links with partner special schools are made and children included into mainstream school on full or part-time basis.
+Staff at St. Andrew's CE Primary School value pupils of different abilities and support Inclusion.

+Within the school, staff and pupils will be constantly involved in the best ways to support all pupils' needs.
+There is flexibility in approach in order to find the best placement for each child.

+Within each class, teaching and learning styles and organisation will be flexible to ensure effective learning.
+Grouping to support children identified with additional needs will be part of this process.

+The school works in partnership with families by ensuring that all lines of communication are kept open through regular updates and review meetings.

+The school works effectively with other agencies engaged in supporting the children and their families.

+The school recognises that all pupils have the right to be involved in decision making and exercising choice.
+We ensure that children are involved in self review and inform parents at each stage.

+Where appropriate, links with partner special schools are made and children included into mainstream school on full or part-time basis.
 Liaison and planning between both schools takes place to ensure continuity and match to needs.
 Review meetings take place, as above to ensure that the most appropriate provision is being made for the child.

-Access to the Environment (see also School Accessibility Plan)